Lake Burley Griffin is a popular venue for water sports, in particular, sailing, rowing, sailboarding and canoeing.

 Obtaining a Boat Permit

 Permit application forms and the Lake Burley Griffin powered boat policy are available from the National Capital Authority.
 There is currently no fee for a permit.

 Temporary permit applicants may not require an ACT Water Police inspection such as for events conducted on the lake.
 For power boats associated with events on the Lake, the event organisers is required to contact the National Capital Authority’s Events Officer for further details, which will be processed as part of the events approvals.
 Matters including an event risk assessment and management plan, event insurance for public risk liability and consultation with users are generally required for the conduct of events on Lake Burley Griffin.

-The National Capital Authority requires drivers of conventional powerboats to be holders of either a current powerboat driver's licence issued in any Australian state or territory, or a ‘TL3' certificate issued under the Australian Yachting Federation National Powerboat Training Scheme.
+The National Capital Authority requires drivers of powerboats (petrol and electric) to be holders of either a current powerboat driver's licence issued in any Australian state or territory, or a ‘TL3' certificate issued under the Australian Yachting Federation National Powerboat Training Scheme.